aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/rendering-3d-scenes/basic-rendering/_index.md

 import java.awt.*;
 ```

-## Master Basic Rendering Techniques
+## java 3d example: Setting Up the Scene

 ### Step 1: Setting up the Scene

-In this first step, we'll create a 3D scene and set up a camera and lighting.
+In this first step we create a `Scene`, add a camera, and configure a simple directional light.

 ```java
 protected static Camera setupScene(Scene scene) {